USDT/USDT0 DeFi Vaults

 Refresh Schedule

-Rebalances run on a calendar schedule (the last business day of March, June, September, and December at 16:00 UTC) and additionally fire when any constituent crosses a tier boundary, when a hard-fail flag triggers, when an active-incident clamp applies, when a constituent's score moves UP by ≥ 1.0, or when a constituent's score moves DOWN by ≥ 0.3.
-The asymmetric thresholds reflect the institutional client posture: routine upward APY drift should not churn the basket, but any meaningful downward move on a current member must trigger requalification so deteriorating exposures are removed promptly.
-Rating-triggered rebalances are throttled to at most one every 30 days; calendar rebalances always fire and are not throttled.
+Rebalances run on the last business day of March, June, September, and December at 16:00 UTC.
+They also fire when any constituent crosses a tier boundary, when a hard-fail flag triggers, when an active-incident clamp applies, when a constituent's score moves up by at least 1.0, or when a constituent's score moves down by at least 0.3.
+The asymmetric thresholds reflect the institutional client posture because routine upward APY drift should not churn the basket, but any meaningful downward move on a current member must trigger requalification so deteriorating exposures are removed promptly.
+Rating-triggered rebalances are throttled to at most one every 30 days.
+Calendar rebalances always fire and are not throttled.

 {